bax2004rj/botemu/README.md

 # VEX V5 Competition emulator
 ![screenshot](mdImg/about.png)
-If IFI isnt going to do it, I will.
+If IFI isnt going to do it, I (and anyone willing to help) will.
 This fulfills the needs for a simulator for Vexcode Pro.
 It will eventually be used as a vessel for a machine learning model to create the perfect auton
+## Where you are
+You are currently viewing the v2Beta fork, which involves a new 3D version built in Panda3D.
+This version aims to be more stable and be updated to fit the new Vex season.
+The UI shouldn't deviate too much from the original design.
 ## Installation
-Future versions will include installer with autoupdate system
+This version will include installer with autoupdate system around release time.
+Since this is so early into development, take any install instructions with a grain of salt.
 ### Prerequisites
 - `Python 3.10+`
 - `Pygame` & `SDL2`